plants-are-neat/plants-are-neat.github.io/README_Software.md

 4. Double click runMESH.bat

 ## Libraries
 The main two libraries used in this project are RH_RF95 and RHMesh.
-Both libraries are part of a larger library named RadioHead that allows the use of long range (LoRa) radio communication installed in the arduino.
+Both libraries are part of a larger library named RadioHead that allows the use of long range (LoRa) radio communication installed in the Arduino.

-RH_RF95 allows the use of two radio wave (868 and 915) lengths which we chose 915 to meet US compliance.
-It allows sending and receiving packages of information via an object-oriented format.
-The library consist of drivers and managers to modulize the communication requirements of different microprocessors.
+RH_RF95 allows the use of two radio wave (868 and 915) lengths.
+To comply with US regulations, we chose 915 as the default wave length of the network.
+This can be changed to 868 at the top of each file depending on the user’s country’s regulations.
+The library is the foundation of the other libraries since the library grants the ability to send and receive packages of information via an object-oriented format.
+The library consists of drivers and managers to modulate the communication requirements of different microprocessors.
+While this library allows the communication between nodes, further libraries are needed to achieve the mesh network behavior of route discovery, creation and maintenance of a routing table, and self-healing capabilities.
+As a result, the next library is needed.
+Further documentation can be found here: https://github.com/kenbiba/RH-RF95

-RHMesh allows the use of a mesh network behaviour into the microprocessors instead of naive communication protocols.
-It includes automatic route discovery when initiliazing the drivers and managers as well as multi-hop routing capabilities thus allowing self-healing if a node is corrupted/broken.
+RHMesh allows the use of a mesh network behavior into the microprocessors instead of naive communication protocols.
+It includes automatic route discovery when initializing the drivers and managers as well as multi-hop routing capabilities thus allowing self-healing if a node is corrupted/broken.
+This is achieved via the use of routing tables first initialized when initializing the manager and sending the first message to the desired address/location.
+Even if the message fails to send to the desired node/location, the intermediate nodes are registered into the routing table for an up to date information on the most efficient route to each node.
+A future improvement to the library can be to decrease the situations that create races.
+The library is an extension of a different library called RHRouter which is the foundation of the RHMesh library.
+Further documentation can be found here: https://www.airspayce.com/mikem/arduino/RadioHead/classRHMesh.html